cPanel ELevate blockers

 Identify blockers

-To identify many of your system’s blockers, download the elevate-cpanel script and run the following command:
+To identify many blockers, download the elevate-cpanel script and run the following command:

 /scripts/elevate-cpanel --check`